 We recommend that spectrum transparency include information on federal and non-federal spectrum uses that takes into account several variables.
-The first is the place the spectrum is being used - most FCC/NTIA authorized spectrum systems are either site based, point-to-point, government area based (state, county, etc.), commercial market based (e.g., Cellular Market Area, Major Trading Area, Basic Trading Area, etc.), or assignments for United States and Possessions
+The first is the place the spectrum is being used - most FCC/NTIA authorized spectrum systems are either site based, point-to-point, government area based (state, county, etc.), commercial market based (e.g., Cellular Market Area, Major Trading Area, Basic Trading Area, etc.), or allocations to United States and Possessions (US&P).

-(US&P).
 The second is the level and time of use - i.e., whether a system is radiating power permanently, periodically or does not radiate (passive), as many federal situational systems do.
-The third is the type of use - there are four major radio service types: radar, satellite, fixed and mobile terrestrial radio.
-The fourth is the type of user - whether public safety, civil agency, military, commercial wireless broadband, etc. The last variable is efficiency of use, which is the most difficult to measure and is a topic being addressed by another CSMAC working group.
+The third is the type of use - there are four major radio service types: radar, mobile satellite, fixed and land mobile radio.
+The fourth is the type of user - whether public safety, FAA radar, commercial wireless broadband, etc. The last is efficiency of use, which is the most difficult to measure and is a topic being addressed by another CSMAC working group.
 Ultimately, the working group believes it is possible to get to fairly precise levels of use, which could then be compared to allocations and assignments across federal and non-federal spectrum using modern spectrum management techniques.
-After an initial baseline is created, only changes in use or assignment, or allocation would need to be updated.
+After an initial baseline is created, only changes in use or assignment would need to be updated.

 We recommend that serious funding and leadership efforts be made to ensure that the collection and availability of use data be done accurately, efficiently and urgently.
-Comprehensive spectrum transparency in all FCC/NTIA spectrum allocations, especially in more demand spectrum bands such as those below 10 GHz to be determined by FCC and NTIA leadership, would provide policy makers with an improved and more accurate understanding of spectrum allocation, assignment and use.
-This specific data appears to be missing in many of the national dialogues on spectrum today, and may only be done by "requiring" all spectrum license holders on record at the FCC and each federal agency to periodically report their actual usage, with appropriate classified and nondisclosure conditions dictated by NTIA and FCC.12 There should be parity in reporting requirements and expectations for federal and non-federal users.
+Comprehensive spectrum transparency in all FCC/NTIA spectrum allocations, especially the more demanded spectrum bands like below 10 GHz to be determined by FCC and NTIA leadership, would provide policy makers with an improved and more accurate understanding of spectrum allocation, assignment and use.
+This specific data appears to be missing in many of the national dialogues on spectrum today, and may only be done by "requiring" all spectrum license holders on record at the FCC and each federal agency to periodically report their actual usage, with appropriate classified and nondisclosure conditions dictated by NTIA and FCC.
+There should be parity in reporting requirements and expectations for Federal and Non-Federal users.
 Indeed, the Spectrum Inventory recommendations suggest FCC market-based licensees submit more detail on their "total" use of spectrum, especially before getting or asking for additional spectrum.
-Once again, with respect to federal spectrum use - passive, emergency or temporary use - of spectrum would be considered "used" so as to not erroneously suggest available or un-used spectrum.13 In the end, transparency will lead to accountability; without knowing the actual facts, we will continue to assume and/or operate within the status quo, which may leave spectrum (federal or non-federal) not used or available.14
+Once again, with respect to federal spectrum use, passive, emergency or temporary use of spectrum would be considered "used" so as to not erroneously suggest available or un-used spectrum.12 In the end, transparency will lead to accountability; without knowing the actual facts, we will continue to assume and/or operate within the status quo, which may leave spectrum (federal or non-federal) not used or available.13

-In terms of aiming for like-for-like transparency between federal and non-federal spectrum users, particularly in circumstances in which a commercial carrier chooses to protect some data because it is proprietary (i.e., tower locations, height, power, etc.), we recommend through NTIA to the FCC that it agree to keep this confidential, similar to the broadband mapping suggestions, but
+In terms of aiming for like-for-like transparency between federal and non-federal spectrum users, particularly in circumstances in which a commercial carrier chooses to protect some data because it is proprietary (i.e., tower locations, height, power, etc.), we recommend through NTIA to the FCC that it agree to keep this confidential, similar to the broadband mapping suggestions, but have the ability to make spectrum policy based upon the information provided by the commercial carriers on their current use.
+Those within the FCC and/or NTIA who have appropriate security clearances can analyze this "classified" or private data and assure the public that the nation's spectrum resources are subject to appropriate FCC and NTIA oversight.
+This balanced approach allows for a like-for-like comparison of spectrum allocation and "Use" by federal and non-federal spectrum users.